zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 Other than the addition of `reject()` itself, `handle()` also has to be aware of rejection.
 Within `handle()`, either the rejection path or resolve path will be taken depending on the value of `state`.
 This value of `state` gets pushed into the next Promise, because calling the next Promises' `resolve()` or `reject()` sets its `state` value accordingly.

 <div class="callout pitfall">
 When using Promises, it's very easy to omit the error callback.
 But if you do, you'll never get *any* indication something went wrong.
 At the very least, the final Promise in your chain should have an error callback.
-See the section below about swallowed errors for more info.
+See the section further down about swallowed errors for more info.
 </div>

 ### Unexpected Errors Should Also Lead to Rejection

 So far our error handling only accounts for known errors.
 It's possible an unhandled exception will happen, completely ruining everything.
-It's essential that the Promise implementation catches those exceptions and rejects accordingly.
+It's essential that the Promise implementation catches those exceptions and reject accordingly.

 This means that `resolve()` should get wrapped in a try/catch block